terminusdb/terminusdb-docs/index/json-diff-and-patch.md

 The available JSON Diff and Patch operations with some examples using `curl`.

+Diff can take the paramters `keep` which specifies a document describing which fields *must* be copied in the final object, and a `copy_value` boolean flag, which specifies whether to specify the exact value in a copy operation.

 ### Copy Diff

 Copy is implicit.
 All properties which are not specifically mentioned will be considered part of an implicit copy.
 This will make patches more compressed and easier to specify by hand.